What information we hold and what we do with it

 5 Special categories of data

-Where special categories of personal information are processed, such as information about an individual’s health or sexual orientation or information about a criminal conviction if this has resulted in an individual owing money to an employer or former employer and that employer may be reimbursed from the person’s benefits, further legal grounds apply:
+Special categories of personal information include information about an individual’s health or sexual orientation or information about a criminal conviction (this will be particularly relevant to us where a conviction has resulted in an individual owing money to an employer or former employer and that employer may be reimbursed from the person’s benefits).
+Further legal grounds apply before we can process special categories of personal data, these being that:

 • where you have made the special category of personal information manifestly public